List of Food Wars!: Shokugeki no Soma characters: Central Gourmet Institute

 Central (officially, Central Gourmet Institute) is a ruling organization within Totsuki which supplanted the Council of Ten during the Azami Administration.
-It is composed of students selected by Azami, including the six Council of Ten members who supported him as director.
+It is composed of students selected by Azami.
 Central was created as a student-run organization to assist Azami's goal of educating all academy students with the skills and techniques to cook dishes at a Council of Ten level.
 Central dictates what dishes the students are required to make and the correct recipe and method for their preparation.
 Any attempt modify or defy these choices resulted in stiff reprimanding from proctors and professors.
-The rebel students consider Central to be nothing more than Azami's puppets, copying the techniques of others with no confidence of their own.
-With the Rebels' victory in the Regimental Shokugeki, Central was officially disbanded.
-Others who were brainwashed and manipulated by Central were pardoned by Soma as the new First Seat.
-However, their defeat was just the beginning, with an even bigger threat, an illegal chef group Le Cuisine Noir, resurface from the shadows and happens to be invited to BLUE in four months later.

 Azami Nakiri

 Azami Nakiri (薙切 薊, Nakiri Azami), born Azami Nakamura (中村 薊, Nakamura Azami) is Erina's father who returns from banishment to become the second headmaster of Totsuki in the 16th to 30th volume of the series.
 He was once a well-respected Council member who was two years younger than Joichiro.
 He establishes the organization known as Central to put into effect sweeping changes in a scheme to achieve his ideal of a "gourmet utopia".